Quantifying the Internal Validity of Weighted Estimands: Estimation and Inference

 \section{Estimation and Inference}

-We now consider estimation and inference for our measures of internal validity and representativeness.
-We focus our attention on the case when $\mathcal{T} = \mathcal{T}_\text{all}$ and briefly discuss the case where $\mathcal{T} = \{\tau_0\}$ in Appendix \ref{appsec:estimation}.
+We now consider estimation and inference for the MIV and MR\@.
+We focus here on the case where $\mathcal{T} = \mathcal{T}_\text{all}$ and briefly discuss the case where $\mathcal{T} = \{\tau_0\}$ in Appendix \ref{appsec:estimation}\@.
+We focus on estimating $\amax^{-1}$, which equals the MIV when the weights are nonnegative and remains a useful diagnostic when the MIV is zero, as shown in Section \ref{sec:diagnostics_bounds}.